 McDonald's Egg McMuffin is one of the fast food chain's hottest-selling items, especially since they started serving breakfast any time of day.
 It also helps that the egg is smothered with a slice of cheese atop a buttered English muffin.
 Maybe you want that sausage patty.
 Live your life!
-It's also the only sandwich that automatically comes with a freshly cooked large egg.
+It's also the only sandwich on the breakfast menu that automatically comes with a freshly cooked large egg.
 That's right, the egg in the Egg McMuffin is freshly cooked.

 Most eggs you order at the chain are "folded," that is, eggs that are cooked and folded into the square shape used on most McDonald's breakfast items.
 Folded eggs are pre-made and frozen, then shipped to each location.
 While these eggs do come from real eggs, they also contain a few extras: nonfat milk, modified food starch, salt, and citric acid to be exact.
 But one item does not use the folded eggs: the Egg McMuffin.

 If you're looking for the freshest egg with nothing but egg in it, go for a "round egg."
 The round egg is cooked on-site, but it's not named so for the fact that it comes directly from a shell egg.
 The name comes from the cooking technique, which uses a round egg ring on the grill to get the perfect shape for McDonald's Egg McMuffin.

 The process to cook the eggs for the chain's signature breakfast sandwich is carefully thought out and executed and, according to McDonald's restaurant employees, takes some training and practice to get exactly right.
 A set of eight rings is placed on the grill and real butter is misted over the grill and rings.
 One Grade A egg is cracked into each of the rings and the yolks are broken to make sure all eight eggs cook at the same pace.